Anaconda Copper: Amalgamated competes in copper

 At the beginning of the 1900s, due to electrification (and Amalgamated's maintenance of an artificially high copper price), copper was very profitable, and copper mining expanded rapidly.
 Between 1899 and 1915, Anaconda, controlled by Standard Oil insiders, stayed under the name of Amalgamated Copper Company.

 Amalgamated was in conflict with powerful copper king F. Augustus Heinze, who also owned mines in Butte; in 1902 he consolidated these as the United Copper Company.
 Neither organization was able to monopolize copper extraction in Montana.
 In addition, although Butte was the most prolific copper-mining district in the world, Amalgamated could not control production from other copper producing districts, such as those in Michigan, Utah, Arizona, or countries outside the United States.

 Marcus Daly died in 1900.
 His widow began a close friendship with a shrewd, intelligent businessman, John D. Ryan, who assumed the presidency of Daly's bank and management of his widow's fortune.
 The leaders of Amalgamated turned to Ryan, famous for his negotiation skills, for help in creating a monopoly at Butte.

 Control of the areas producing mines was a key to high income.
 Ryan convinced Heinze to walk away with abundant compensation, allowing Amalgamated to take over Heinze's properties as well as the properties of William A. Clark (another Butte copper magnate).
 Amalgamated gained almost complete control of Butte's copper as they merged with these companies.
 The reorganized company was again named Anaconda.
 Ryan made its president and rewarded with a significant package of Amalgamated shares.

-The "right hand" of John Ryan was Cornelius Kelley, a young attorney, who soon was given the position of vice-president.
+The "right hand" of John Ryan was Cornelius F. Kelley, a young attorney, who soon was given the position of vice-president.

 Henry Rogers died suddenly in 1909 of a stroke, but William Rockefeller brought in his son Percy Rockefeller to help with leadership.

 In 1912 and 13, the Pujo Committee investigated William Rockefeller and others for allegedly earning $30 million in profit through cornering of the copper market and "synchronizing with artificially enforced activity" in Amalgamated Copper stock in the New York Stock Exchange.